Glasses Prescription explained

 Are there different types of Contact Lens Prescriptions?

-There are three main types of contact lens prescription and depending on your amount of astigmatism you will be prescribed either standard contact lenses, contact lenses for astigmatism (also called 'Toric lenses').
+There are three main types of contact lens prescription and depending on your amount of astigmatism you will be prescribed either standard contact lenses, or contact lenses for astigmatism (also called 'Toric lenses').

 - If you have astigmatism under 0.50, a regular spherical lens should be prescribed.